Radiocentro CMQ Building: Architecture

-El FOCSA
+FOCSA Building

 In 1952 the CMQ Radio and TV Network planned to provide administrative offices, a radio station and housing for employees.
 CMQ selected a 10,000 m2 plot of land costing approximately 700,000 pesos.
 The company Fomento de Hipotecas Aseguradas (FHA) financed 80% of the cost of the residences and 60% of the commercial shops.
 El Banco Continental Cubano granted a credit of 6 million pesos.

 Martín Domínguez Esteban with Ernesto Gómez-Sampera designed the FOCSA Building, a modernist project aimed to provide housing for its workers and additional radio stations.
 Work began in February 1954 and finished in June 1956.
 At the time of construction it was the second-largest residential concrete building in the world, second only to the Martinelli Building in São Paulo, Brazil.
 It surpassed the López Serrano Building in height which had been Cuba's tallest building.

 The FOCSA shares some curious design similarities with the Edificio del Seguro Médico of 1958 by Antonio Quintana including single loading of apartments, natural ventilation of the apartments and a small rear window under the kitchen cabinets marking vertically the center of the wall.